 For a delicious and filling vegan Mexican dish, serve black beans on top of warmed tortillas along with cooked soyrizo, cilantro, diced onion and tomatoes, baby lettuces and tomatillo salsa.
+The recipe is from Hobos Restaurant + Bar.

 2 cups black beans soaked with quick-soak method